judooochp/Moody.xlsm/README.md

 MS Internet Explorer 9 or better.
 Other HTML5 (and canvas) capable browsers are fine, but won't automatically open.

 Originally created in MSExcel 2016, this file is an implementation of T.O.
 33K6-4-137-1: Surface Plates Autocollimator Method, dated 30 October 2005.
 It contains eight procedural sheets for entry of arcsecond angle measurements from which are calculated elevations, one sheet for setup entry and a results summary, and one hidden sheet that replicates a table from the T.O. for easy =IF() statements in the Setup&Summary sheet.

+Procedure calls for step to bring Lines G and H centerpoint to Zero with the Lines A and B. I have skipped this to show closure error in graphic.

 Changes to Setup dynamically makes available required number of rows on Line sheets to properly execute math for Summary.